ruibin-wang/ruibin-wang.github.io/index.md

 My research interests focus on: Natural language processing, Deep learning, Chatbot, Dialogue system, Deep learning algorithms, Knowledge Graph

+I Collaborated with academic superiors and peers to design the pipeline of the “Intelligent Patient Assistant System” project, and then implement the project's details as a leader.
+My PhD mainly focuses on the Natural language processing aspect of this project.

+My PhD thesis is titled "Knowledge-based dialogue system for automatic diagnosis" and it primarily addresses the following two issues:

+* Improve the pre-trained model's performance in the area of medical diagnosis.
+(Completed)
+* Design and implement an automatic diagnosis system based on knowledge graphs.
+(Doing)

 &nbsp;

 ## Education